 Gardner: And I'd also like to thank our audience for joining us for this special new style of IT discussion coming to you directly from the HP Discover 2014 Conference in Las Vegas.
 I'm Dana Gardner, Principal Analyst at Interarbor Solutions, your host for this ongoing series of HP-sponsored discussions.
 Thanks again for listening, and don’t forget to come back next time.

 Listen to the podcast.
 Find it on iTunes.
 Download the transcript.
 Sponsor: HP.

-Transcript of a BriefingsDirect podcast on how a large environmental services company uses HP BSM tools to provide always-on, always-available services to customers and internal users.
+Transcript of a BriefingsDirect podcast on the steps to build a successful SAP test environment with HP quality assurance tools.
 Copyright Interarbor Solutions, LLC, 2005-2014.
 All rights reserved.

 You may also be interested in:

 - ITSM adoption forces a streamlined IT operations culture at Desjardins, paves the way to cloud